wmde/wikibase-release-pipeline/docs/operating/backup-and-restore.md

 ## Back up your configuration

-Wikibase Suite configuration is contained in the following files:
+WBS configuration is contained in the following files:

 - `.env`: installation settings and credentials
 - `config/LocalSettings.php`: MediaWiki and Wikibase configuration